 With the base stations, sustainability and resiliency are being realized, for example, by moving from using diesel generators to the application of batteries as backup systems.
 There are several job roles in this context such as battery maintenance-related, inspectors, business developers, safety specialists, and beyond.
 With related skills, we identified for example project management, skills related to the sustainability of base stations, and engineering competencies related to batteries and their integration.

-- Second life applications - Integration of battery systems with renewable energy sources, with the goal of decarbonization - The need for sustainable and resilient base stations recommendations on how to further boost the development and availability of the skills and competences are following:
+- Second life applications - Integration of battery systems with renewable energy sources, with the goal of decarbonization - The need for sustainable and resilient base stations ay, Training and Skills